vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

    Optionally, to access the Service Installer over SSH from an external network, create NAT and add the required firewall rules.

 	  **Note**: This firewall rule is temporary.
-You can be delete the rule after you create your Tanzu for Kubernetes Operations environment.
+You can delete the rule after you create your Tanzu for Kubernetes Operations environment.

 For additional product documentation, see [Add or Modify Compute Gateway Firewall Rules](https://docs.vmware.com/en/VMware-Cloud-on-AWS/services/com.vmware.vmc-aws-networking-security/GUID-2D31A9A6-4A80-4B5B-A382-2C5B591F6AEB.html?).